-I interpret this to mean that the District will operate under a five-year plan (minimum) that insures timely planning and implementation of preventive maintenance and appropriately scheduled system replacement.
+I interpret this to mean that the District will plan for, at a minimum, a five-year forward looking strategy that insures timely planning and implementation of preventive maintenance and appropriately scheduled system replacement.

 Large scale projects or system replacements are historically funded through Capital Bonds.
 The 2006 Bond issue approved by the community for \$241M and was exhausted in fiscal year 2012-2013.